Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Fluctuations of the rate of escape

 \section{Fluctuations of the rate of escape}

-Let $d$ be a left-invariant metric on $G$.
+Let $d$ be a left-invariant metric on the infinite, countable, discrete group $G$.
 In this section of the paper, we discuss regularity properties of the rate of escape $\ell(\mu;d)$ (as defined in (\ref{eq:1}) and (\ref{eq:king})), considered as a function of the driving measure $\mu$.
-In Theorem \ref{theo:rescp}, we give sufficient conditions that imply the Lipschitz continuity of $\ell$; Theorem \ref{theo:diffrate} is about the differentiability of $\ell$.
+In Theorem \ref{theo:rescp}, we give sufficient conditions that imply the Lipschitz continuity of $\ell$; Theorems \ref{theo:diffrate} and \ref{theo:c1rate} are about the differentiability of $\ell$.
+Both use deviation inequalities as assumptions.

+The question of the regularity of the rate of escape and the entropy as a function of $\mu$ was raised by A. Erschler and V. Kaimanovich in \cite{kn:EK}.
+We refer to \cite{kn:GL} for a review on the subject.
+Although the question is simple enough to state, very little is known for general (non-hyperbolic) groups.
+Only in a handful of examples, can we explicitly compute $\ell(\mu;d)$.
+In \cite{kn:EK}, it is proved that, for non-elementary hyperbolic groups and under a first moment assumption, the asymptotic entropy is continuous for the weak topology on measures - a fact that fails to be true in all groups, see \cite{kn:Er}.
+If we restrict ourselves to measures $\mu$ with fixed finite support (and still assume that $G$ is non-elementary hyperbolic), F. Ledrappier proved in \cite{kn:led2} that $h$ and $\ell$ are Lipschitz continuous.
+This result was upgraded to analyticity by S. Gouezel in \cite{Gouezel:analyticity}.

+Different techniques were used to prove these results.
+In \cite{kn:EK}, the authors use a version of Kaimanovich's ray criteria.
+The results of \cite{kn:led1}, \cite{kn:led2} and \cite{Gouezel:analyticity} are based on properties of the dynamics induced by a random walk on the boundary of $G$. \cite{kn:HMM} proved the analyticity of the rate of escape for random walks in Fuchsian groups using their automatic structure and regeneration times.

+In \cite{kn:hype}, we introduced a martingale approach to clarify the connection between the differentiability of $\ell$ and $h$ and the Central Limit Theorem.
+The proofs of both Theorem \ref{theo:rescp} and \ref{theo:diffrate} follow a similar martingale approach.

+As for the Central Limit Theorem, our theorems are expressed for a defective adapted cocycle on a general product space before being applied to random walks on groups.
+We use the notation and definitions from Section \ref{sec:rws}.